puppetlabs/bolt/pre-docs/plan_functions.md

 Output a message for the user.

-This will print a message to stdout when using the human output format.
+This will print a message to stdout when using the human output format, and print to stderr when using the json output format

 **NOTE:** Not available in apply block